gtadigital/grp-userfeedback/README.md

 - Version 1.5 (NOvember/December 2022), additional holding data (reaching 100% coverage)

 ## How to send feedback?
-The preferred way to contribute is to send us feedbacks using this GitHub Repiository (for your bookmarks: https://github.com/gtadigital/grp-userfeedback).
-In order to contribute you will need to login to your GitHUb Account or to signup (https://github.com/signup, no fees).
-Otherwise please send your feed by mail to both Thomas Hänsli and Elisabet Jönsson Steiner.
+The preferred way to contribute is to send us feedback using our [Issue Tracker](https://github.com/gtadigital/grp-userfeedback/issues).
+In order to contribute you will need to login or to [signup](https://github.com/signup) for a personal GitHUb Account (free).
+Another option to send us your feedback by mail to both Thomas Hänsli and Elisabet Jönsson Steiner.